-The Mother Lodge Temple was consecrated in 1893 and Lodge meetings are still convened here on the 2nd and 4th Tuesday of every Month.
+The Mother Lodge Temple was consecrated in 1893.
+Lodge meetings are held here on the 2nd and 4th Tuesday of every Month.

 From 1140 - 1560 the masons met in the Chapter House, in Kilwinning Abbey.
 However after the reformation, when the Abbey was destroyed, they met in local houses, the most famous one being known as "The Masons Howf ", situated at the Old Cross in Kilwinning.
 They were later given permission to use the Earl of Eglinton's Courthouse in the town.
 Then thanks to the generosity of the Earl of Eglinton, in 1779 the Old Lodge was built at the entrance to Kilwinning Abbey.
 Regrettably this fell into disrepair and in 1893, the present day Lodge was consecrated, by the Hon.
 Thomas Cochrane, M.P., R.W.M, of the Mother Lodge, and as such the P.G.M. of Ayrshire.

 Colonel William Blair of Blair, MP for Ayrshire was made an Honorary member of Lodge Mother Kilwinning on the 22nd September 1789, Installed as Depute Grand Master of Kilwinning on the 21st December 1789 and subsequently Installed as Grand Master of Mother Kilwinning on the 21st December 1805.
 In 1807 an Agreement was reached between Lodge Mother Kilwinning and the Grand Lodge of Scotland, and Mother Kilwinning once again became a member of the Grand Lodge of Scotland.
 As part of the Agreement the R. W. M. of the Mother Lodge became the Provincial Grand Master of Ayrshire.
 William Blair held this position from 1807 until 1808